-Katsu never really looked right relaxing.
-He was just too intense for it.
-No matter how casually he glanced over at Sano, no matter how lethargic he appeared, it always seemed more like he was waiting in enforced and somewhat frustrated idleness to return to what was important than actually getting any real rest.
+Katsu never really looked right relaxing, being simply too intense for it.
+No matter how casually he glanced over at Sano, no matter how lethargic he appeared, it always seemed more as if he was waiting in enforced and somewhat frustrated idleness to return to what mattered than actually getting any real rest.
 It made Sano grin as he stretched out across the cracked roof tiles beside his friend.

 From his recumbent position Katsu raised himself onto an arm and reached over to flick the edge of Sano’s gi aside.
 Lifting a brow as his eyes moved from one of the bruises on Sano’s chest to the next and the next, he finally fixed his friend with a hard look.
 “I’m going to have to draw the line at this kind of abuse, Sano.”